Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Heisenberg model benchmark

 Excluding boundary cases, this leads to fewer blocks $m=\frac{3T n}{2t \ell}$.
 Specifically, we may alternatively simulate $2m/3$ blocks of size $\ell$ for time $t$ and $m/3$ blocks of size $2\ell$ for time $2t$, and each with error $\epsilon_\square = \frac{\epsilon}{3m}$.
 Depending on the simulation algorithm used for each block, this may be slightly more efficient.

 Similar to the benchmark in~\cite{Childs2017}, we obtain explicit gate counts in the Clifford+$T$ basis in~\Cref{fig:TGateCount} for simulating $e^{-iTH}$ with $T=n$, error $\epsilon=10^{-3}$, and $h_j\in[-1,1]$ chosen uniformly at random.
 We implement each block with the combined quantum signal processing~\cite{QSP} and qubitization~\cite{LC16} simulation algorithm.
-An outline of this algorithm together with certain minor circuit optimizations is discussed in \Cref{qspalg}.
+An outline of this algorithm together with certain minor circuit optimizations is discussed in \Cref{app:qspalg}.
+Furthermore, the remaining error budget of $\epsilon/3$ is reserved for approximating arbitrary single-qubit rotations in the algorithm with Clifford+$T$ gates~\cite{Kliuchnikov2013Synthesis}.